zackschuster/ng-app/README.md

 # IE11 Support

-ng-app is written in post-ES2015 syntax, so it will need to be compiled to ES5
+ng-app is written in ES2015+ syntax, so it will need to be compiled to ES5

 ng-app only needs polyfills for the following APIs:
 - `fetch`
 - `AbortController`
+- `Map`
 - `Promise`
+- `Set`